Professor of Baltic Sea research at Tvärminne Zoological Station (TZS), Royal guest professor at the Baltic Sea Centre, Stockholm University

 Alf’s profile in the University of Helsinki research portal and Alf’s profile in Google Scholar.

-I am currently the acting director as well as a research coordinator at TZS.
+I am the local station manager as well as a research coordinator at TZS.
 My role is to facilitate all research projects at the station and to represent the station in different research infrastructure networks.
 I also work with general outreach, information and media contacts.
 I am a marine benthic ecologist with a particular interest in the links between soft-sediment invertebrate fauna, including invasive species, and ecosystem functioning.
-I want to know how environmental change, such as eutrophication, hypoxia, climate change, ocean acidification, invasive species, and the increasing amounts of microplastics in the sea, affects the benthic fauna and subsequently ecosystem functioning.
+I want to know how environmental change, such as eutrophication, hypoxia, climate change and ocean acidification, affects the benthic fauna and subsequently ecosystem functioning.

 Joanna’s profile in the University of Helsinki research portal and Joanna’s profile in Google Scholar.